spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/04-deploy-vm-from-template.md

 <WarningBox>

-Virtual machines do not self heal on their own.
-If a virtual machine is running on a node that fails, the virtual machine is re-scheduled to a different node.
+VMs do not self heal.
+If a VM is running on a node that fails, the VM is re-scheduled to a different node.

 Similar to live migration, to provide high availability, the disks should be ``ReadWriteMany`` so that they can be mounted on other nodes when the VM is restarting.